Michigan Matters: Cranking up the Volume on Biden, Politics, Elections & Art

 He mentioned a new Van Gogh exhibit coming to Detroit in October of 2022 after being postponed in 2020 due to the pandemic.

-He also talked about having schools and teachers back inside the DIA starting this week– – minus the tour guides due to the pandemic.MORE NEWS: ACLU: Feds Need To Investigate Taylor Police For Use Of Force
+He also talked about having schools and teachers back inside the DIA starting this week– – minus the tour guides due to the pandemic.MORE NEWS: State Drops Permanent Ban On Vaping, MDHHS Wants Alternative To Ban

 Watch Michigan Matters, Sunday at 8am on CBS 62